The function egor() is used to create an egor object from

 source = ".SRCID",

-target = ".TGTID"))
+target = ".TGTID"),

-#> # EGO data (active): 32 × 6
+#> # EGO data with survey design (active): 32 × 6

 #> .egoID sex age age.years country income